airctic/icevision/README.rst

 Contributing
 ------------
-Check our `contributing guide`_.
+Check out our `contributing guide`_.

 FAQs and Feature Requests
 --------------------------

-Please check our `FAQs`_ page.
+Please check out our `FAQs`_ page.
 For Feature Requests and more questions raise a github `issue`_.

-We will be happy to answer.
+We will be happy to assist you.

 .. _Wheat: https://lgvaz.github.io/mantisshrimp/tutorials/wheat.html
 .. _Wheat-Detr: https://lgvaz.github.io/mantisshrimp/tutorials/hub_detr_finetune_wheat.html